Click the (+) on each of the drop-down menus below for answers to frequently asked questions.

 - What are the main elements of the SiD curriculum?

-A complete description of SiD curriculum is online.
+Complete descriptions of the SiD curriculums for spring/summer and fall programs are online.
 The key components are: History of 20th Century Detroit, a community-based internship internship , a weekly reflective seminar, and 1-2 elective courses.
 All classes are taught at the UM Detroit Center (3663 Woodward Avenue, Detroit, MI), or the Cass Corridor Commons (4605 Cass Ave., Detroit, MI).

 - What are the elective course options?

 These can vary from one year to the next; however, the past several years have steadily offered Grassroots Community Organizing for Environmental Justice and Creative Writing courses.
-See the SiD Curriculum page for more information.
+See the Detroit-Based Electives page for more information.

 - How will the Semester in Detroit curriculum contribute to what I need to do to graduate on time?